JollyFrogs/SANS_Holiday_Hack_Challenge_2024/Act 2/12 - Drone Path.md

 > ![](attachments/Pasted%20image%2020241201230557.png)
 >
-> The unusual word followed by a number 1 at the end make this look like a password.
+> The unusual word followed by a number 1 at the end make this look like a password
+>
 > The filename 'fritjolf-Path.kml' indicates a possible username 'fritjolf'

 Click the hamburger menu in the top right -> 'Menu' -> 'Login'